WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     sudo chmod g+w .
     sudo chmod g+s .
     ~~~
+    Please notice that the dots in the above statements are *not* a typo
   - to copy apps from any location in any *public* user's home folder to the appropriate shiny server subfolder directory:
     ~~~
     mkdir /srv/shiny-server/<APP-NAME>